Katka Zupančič: Biography

-Katka Vrtačič was born on September 17, 1889, in Grič pri Dobličah, Slovenia, to Katarina (née Kump) and farmer Janez Vrtačič.
+Katka Vrtačič was born on September 17, 1889, in Grič pri Dobličah, Slovenia, to farmer Katarina (née Kump) and farmer Janez Vrtačič.
 She had a brother named Mateta.
 She went to elementary school in Mavrlen, a nun school in Šmihel pri Novem Mestu, and from 1907 to 1911 a teacher's college in Gorizia.
 She began teaching at a school in Šmihel pri Novem Mestu toward the end of 1911 but became ill and returned home from November 1911 to February 1913.
 She then resumed teaching at various schools in Slovenia until 1923, the last of which was the German Schulwereen School in Mavrlen, where she was the first Slovenian teacher.
 While there, she met Jakob Zupančič, and they married in 1920.

 Katka followed her husband to the United States in 1923, settling in Chicago, where Jakob had immigrated the previous year.
 She soon began working with cultural and worker's groups, and her first written works were published in 1929.
 She contributed articles and poems to the children's magazine Mladinski list (Voice of Youth), for which she was the editor from 1918 to 1926, and worked with the Slovene National Benefit Society (SNPJ), teaching at the Pioneer 559 lodge and directing plays, some of which she wrote, with the Yugoslav Socialist Association in Chicago.
 Her works were also published in Majski glas (The May Herald), Ameriški družinski koledar (American Family Almanach), Prosveta (Enlightenment), Proletarec (Proletarian) and Cankarjev glasnik (Cankar's Herald).

 In 1963, she moved to Los Gatos, California, where she lived until her death on September 8, 1967, a week before her 78th birthday.
 She was interred in Los Gatos Memorial Park.
 Her husband Jakob died in 1980 at age 84.